-The most precious traditional foods and slovak specialities known in the world
+Slovak food – The most precious traditional specialities

 Gastronomy8.
 March 2020